 First time passport applications must be presented in person at a passport accept-ance facility.
 In order to complete the application process, you must

-If you apply during busy travel periods like the summer or holiday peak season, add several additional weeks to suggested processing times.
+If you apply during busy travel periods like summer or holiday peak season, add several additional weeks to the suggested processing times.

 By adding an additional 2-4 weeks to the suggested processing times, you will eliminate the stress and angst of hoping your passport will arrive in time.
-It's also possible you'll save substantial dollars, if your passport is delayed, and you have to track it down.
+It's also possible you'll save substantial dollars if your passport is delayed, and you have to track it down.

 Then be pleasantly surprised, if you receive it sooner than expected.

-Also, if you need a travel visa you'll need to add an additional 2-3 weeks for each visa you need, to allow for sending your passport to the respective embassy for issuance.
+Also, if you need a travel visa you'll need to add an additional 2-3 weeks for each visa you need, to allow for sending your passport to the respective embassy for visa issuance.